oantby/botterage-2/README.md

-In a sense, you're right! `docker-compose` isn't the most powerful of orchestrators, and it certainly can act a little counterintuitive compared to a docker swarm, etc. But, the fact that you're able to point that out tells me that you know enough to also easily power that compose file to a configuration for the orchestrator of your choosing.
+In a sense, you're right! `docker-compose` isn't the most powerful of orchestrators, and it certainly can act a little counterintuitive compared to a docker swarm, etc. But, the fact that you're able to point that out tells me that you know enough to also easily convert that compose file to a configuration for the orchestrator of your choosing.
 As for why I continue to use it: it's easy.
 I'm not running some enterprise server or something, and this is an easy way to spin up three images with backing storage as needed that just works.